Deity Work

 What deity work is not

 It is not a transaction.
-Deity work built entirely around requests — "I will give you this if you give me that" — tends to be shallow and short-lived.
-The deities that practitioners report the most meaningful relationships with are those they approach with genuine curiosity and respect, not as vending machines for magical outcomes.
+The ancient Romans had a term for purely contractual religion: do ut des in its most literal form: a commercial exchange with the divine, offering something only to receive something in return.
+Ancient practitioners were themselves aware that this represented the minimum of religious relationship, not its fullness.
+Deity work built entirely around requests ("I will give you this if you give me that") tends to be shallow and short-lived.
+The deities that practitioners report the most meaningful relationships with are those they approach with genuine curiosity and respect, not as mechanisms for magical outcomes.

 It is also not compulsory.
 You can have a rich, deep magical practice without deity work.
-If it doesn't resonate with you, leave it.
+If it does not resonate with you, leave it.
 The craft is broad enough to accommodate many paths.

 Sometimes a deity that seemed to be calling turns out not to be the right fit.
 Sometimes a relationship that started well goes quiet.
 This is normal.
 Not every connection deepens.
 Thank them for the contact, close the working respectfully, and return your attention to observation.